sandokim/sandokim.github.io/_posts/Registration/2025-01-03-RRE-RTE-RSE-RR-ATE.md

 - **Relative Depth Error (RDE)**, the ratio of the Euclidean distance between the estimated and ground-truth depth to the ground-truth depth.
   - $\text{RDE} = \frac{\| \text{estimated depth} - \text{ground-truth depth} \|}{\text{ground-truth depth}}$

-- **Recall Rate(RR)** to evaluate the ratio of successful registration. --> Dataset 전부에 대해 registration이 실패 없이 수행된 비율
+- **Recall Rate(RR) or Success Ratio**, the ratio of successful registration. --> Dataset 전부에 대해 registration이 실패 없이 수행된 비율
+  - The quantitative results are shown in Table 1, where the **Success Ratio indicates the portion of successful registrations**.
+As shown in Table 1, for 82 scenes in ScanNet-GSReg, HLoc only registers 75.6% of them successfully, while our method achieves a **100% success ratio.**
   - We first compared our method with GaussReg on the ScanNet-GSReg dataset.
 As is shown in Tab.
-2, both methods can handle this dataset with a 100% success ratio, ...
+2, both methods can handle this dataset with a **100% success ratio**, ...

 - **Absolute Translational Error (ATE)**, the Euclidean distance between the estimated and ground-truth translation vectors.

-#### Registration 성능 평가에서는 다음과 같이 RRE, RTE, RSE, RDE, ATE를 report하고 있음